-The following letters are part of the Atholl estate collection.
-The first two are copies of letters between Matthew and the Secretary of the Naval Board, written in late 1824, in which Matthew advocates the use of Larch timber for the construction of Naval ships.
+Here I present summaries of correspondence between Patrick Matthew and John Murray, the 4th Duke of Atholl, in 1824.
+The letters are part of the Atholl estate collection, and I am grateful to the Atholl estate for giving me permission to summarise these letters here.
+The first two are copies of letters between Matthew and the Secretary of the Naval Board, in which Matthew advocates the use of Larch timber for the construction of Naval ships.
 The Naval Board agree to a trial shipment of Larch, to be delivered to the Naval Yards at Deptford.
+The final letter is to the 4th Duke of Atholl from his agent in Perth, George Condie, relaying an offer from Matthew to buy a quantity of Larch wood from the Duke.

 It is unclear how the first two letters came to be in the Duke’s possession.
 It is possible that Matthew provided these as copies to George Condie, as an indication of the seriousness of his intent.
 However, it would be odd for Matthew to be in possession of copies that also had the brief notes that are appended at the end of each letter by someone at the Naval Board, and which appear to be for internal use only.
 An alternative scenario is that these copies were forwarded by the Naval Board directly to the Duke, on account of his own long-time advocacy of Larch for Naval shipbuilding.